fssolutions/AuthDocs/tutorials/1_protected_webapi_aspnet.rst

 ################################################################################
 In this guide we will create a simple OWIN project and add to it's pipeline a simple web API and then add a middleware that provides authentication for the API methods.

-.. note:: If you already have an OWIN web API, you can skip some steps and check `Protecting an existing web API`__ directly.
+.. note:: If you already have an OWIN web API, you can advance some steps and check the section :ref:`ref-protect-existing` directly.

 Creating an OWIN web API
 ********************************************************************************

-.. note:: This guide was build using Visual Studio 2017.
+.. warning:: If you are using a different version or another editor/IDE, please keep in mind that this guide was build using Visual Studio 2017, and some features might be missing or in different places in different versions.

 Creating the project
 ================================================================================